You’d love to get more speed out of your PC, but don’t have a ton of time to spend. Some of the most important speed benefits,

 How (Not) to Upgrade to the Latest Windows 10 Version

-How (Not) to Upgrade to the Latest Windows 10 Version The Windows 10 April 2018 Update is almost here.
-Whether you want to upgrade to the latest Windows version immediately or wait, we show you how.
+How (Not) to Upgrade to the Latest Windows 10 Version The Windows 10 October 2018 Update will roll out soon.
+Whether you want to latest feature upgrade now or wait, we show you how.

 Windows.old.
 If you decide you don’t like the new version, these files make it easy to roll back in just a few clicks